dtolpin/offtopia.net/content/posts/weighted-white.md

 ---

 Gaussian processes are great for time series forecasting.
-The time series does not have to be uniform --- 'missing data' is not an issue.
+The time series does not have to be regular --- 'missing data' is not an issue.
 A kernel can be chosen to express trend, seasonality, various degrees of smoothness, non-stationarity.
 External predictors can be added as input dimensions.
+A prior can be chosen to provide a reasonable forecast when little or even no data is available.

 The only thing a Gaussian process does not deal well with is outliers.